virdant-lang/virdant/docs/source/coding-conventions.rst

 Make good use of your IDE, including autocomplete, to save effort on typing.

 The names of module definitions, types, and sockets should begin with an uppercase letter.
-Everythign else, including the names of function definitions, should begin with a lowercase letter.
+Everything else, including the names of function definitions, should begin with a lowercase letter.

 For names that begin with an uppercase letter, use camel case.
 For abbreviations that appear in names, such as SPI, UART, or DDR, only the first letter is capitalized.